 Despite not winning a race that year, four second-place finishes propelled him to second in the championship standings behind the formidable Jackie Stewart.
 He also competed in Formula Two, where he captured four victories and the championship title.

 Peterson then became the lead driver for Chapman’s innovative designs, though this role didn’t fully align with his strengths.
-He managed three wins with the ageing 72 models in 1974, but the new 76 models proved challenging.
-The team continued with the 72 for another year in 1975, but Peterson struggled and did not achieve any podium finishes, prompting him to consider other options.
+He managed three wins with the ageing Lotus 72 models in 1974, but the new 76 models proved challenging.
+The team continued with the 72 for another year in 1975, but Peterson struggled and failed to secure any podium finishes, prompting him to consider other options.

 In 1976, he rejoined March after a collision with new teammate Mario Andretti at the season opener in Interlagos.
 Impressively, he drove the 761 chassis to a victory at Monza and planned a move to Tyrrell in 1977.